Packages and Modules

 Using go.sum

-file is automatically generated by Go and contains checksums for the dependencies specified in the go.mod
+The go.sum file is automatically generated by Go and contains checksums for the dependencies specified in the go.mod file.
+This file ensures the integrity and security of your dependencies.

-Example go.sum
+Example go.sum:

 github.com/sirupsen/logrus v1.8.1/go.mod h1:...